compusciencing/compusciencing.github.io/_posts/2019-12-12-report-ogp-engine-development.md

 ### Data Access

 As systems access entity components, synchronization mechanisms must be im place to ensure thread safety when locking these resources for use.
-The primary locking pattern has been enhanced to include a set of regions - regions are large (64m x 64m) square spatial subdivisions of the world that do not overlap.
+I have enhanced the primary locking pattern to include a set of regions—regions are large (64m by 64m) square spatial subdivisions of the world that do not overlap.
 In a nutshell, there is a query signature composed of a Read mask, Write mask, and Region set.
 When a thread executes a task, it grabs a lock on this signature; if there are read/write conflicts, the region set is checked for intersection to determine if there really is a conflict.
 When a signature is released, all other blocked threads are notified and attempt to grab a lock on their signature.
-Read and write masks are 64 bit integers, where each bit is a flag for a specific component type, be it Position, Movement, Plant, etc.
+Read and write masks are 64-bit integers, where each bit is a flag for a specific component type, be it Position, Movement, Plant, etc.

 The region set is an unordered set of integer region IDs.

 `Example usage:`
 ![Example usage](/assets/2019-12-12-report-ogp-engine-development/data_access.png)

 The advantage of adding this spatial component to the lock signature is increased parallelism.
-Due to the localized nature of all world systems, there is never a case where a system update requires a query that spans more than one region away.
+Because of the localized nature of all world systems, there is never a case where a system update requires a query that spans more than one region away.
 To illustrate this concept, consider the following diagrams.

 `This grid represents regional subdivisions, where the red region is being written to by a system update, and the blue regions are only being read from.`
 ![Kernel](/assets/2019-12-12-report-ogp-engine-development/data_access_kernel.png)